kainonly/kainonly/README.md

 ~ Love coding and keep learning

-Currently focusing on cloud-native Kubernetes, my expertise includes:
+Currently focusing on cloud-native Kubernetes

-Go, Node, PHP, Angular, React, MySQL, PostgreSQL, Redis, MongoDB, ElasticSearch, Nats

 Practical applications are being explored